Content Marketing

 Obsidian Plugins & Themes

 Obsidian provides a vibrant ecosystem of community plugins and themes.
-Some of the things that you can add are kanban boards, project management dashboards, spaced repetition, citation tools, and many more.
-Obsidian has a command palette through which you can quickly execute plugin actions, and thus, the writing experience gets enhanced without the screen getting congested.
+Some things you can add include kanban boards, project management dashboards, spaced repetition, citation tools, and more.
+Obsidian has a command palette through which you can quickly execute plugin actions, thereby enhancing the writing experience without congesting the screen.

 Since plugins operate on markdown files and local notes, you have the liberty to change the tools gradually and still maintain the authority over your digital second brain.